 With this deliberate shift to talking more about sales than proposals, branch managers realized they needed something to talk about.
 I think that simply changing the content of our conversations helped encourage more sales activity.
 There were other steps we took to promote the shift, such as changing the metrics we tracked, but I think that redirecting our BD conversations played the biggest role.

 Establish a "no know, no go" policy.
 If a firm decides to submit proposals only when they've been talking to the client in advance of the RFP, that one step alone will eliminate most wasted efforts and increase the win rate.
-I've never seen any data on this, but my estimate is that for most firms there's less than a 5% chance of winning if you submit a proposal without client contact prior to the RFP.
-Of course, every firm can recount an exception or two, and that's what entices many to keep trying despite the odds.
+I've never seen any data on this, but my estimate is that for most firms there's roughly a 5% or less chance of winning if you submit a proposal without client contact prior to the RFP.
+Of course, every firm can recount an exception or two, and that's what entices us to keep trying despite long odds.

-We established this policy in the example firm.
+We established this policy in the scenario described earlier.
 Exceptions required executive approval, in this case meaning either the president or myself.
 As I mentioned earlier, there wasn't full compliance, but the policy made a huge difference.
-Besides reducing the number of long-shot submittals, it encouraged people to contact clients earlier in the process--if for no other reason, so that they wouldn't fall victim to the policy in the future.
+Besides reducing the number of long-shot submittals, it encouraged people to contact clients earlier in the process—if for no other reason, so that they wouldn't fall victim to the policy in the future.

-Control behavior by limiting access to corporate BD resources.
+Control behavior by limiting access to the marketing department.
 Perhaps your firm has attempted various policies like the one above, or a formal go/no go process, only to find it ignored by a significant number of key players.
 I don't advocate forced compliance with such policies.
 It's hard to tell seasoned professionals what sales opportunities they can or cannot pursue.

 So what to do?
 Limit access to corporate marketing staff to only those proposals where the team adheres to your policies and follows the process.
 I mentioned the one rogue office in the example above.
 They didn't use any corporate support, except on rare occasion.
 When they did, they had to comply with what everyone else had agreed to.
 If someone in another office chose to pursue a proposal where they hadn't been talking to the client and didn't get approval, or where they didn't go through the established go/no go process, they did the proposal on their own.
 Thankfully, there were few such situations.